 Building a product that stands out in the B2B marketplace has never been more difficult.

 Competition is high.
 Technology is constantly changing.
 And customer expectations require innovation.
+Having a good product vision is critical to success.

 Keeping up with market demands means having a product team that is acutely attuned with how customers are using the product today, and how they will want to be using the product tomorrow.
 This level of synchronicity can’t happen without processes that keep customer feedback central to product development.
+Customer feedback is becoming more crucial to product management every year.

 Oftentimes, however, customer feedback is only prioritized as products are being developed and then not again until after there’s a problem or a new feature is in production.
+Customer feedback is not included in the initial product strategy and internal stakeholders like a development team are not always aware of customer requests.

 The problem with this model is that we’re setting ourselves up for failure—either we won’t be able to respond quickly enough or we’re developing our products without input early enough.

 This nets out to wasted time and resources.
+Something nobody wants when they create a product.

 Whether you’ve identified a problem with declining sales and retention, want to proactively ensure that your R&D strategy is competitive, or understand whether customers are finding value in new releases—the first step is to collect customer feedback.